fanhuan/script/_posts/2014-04-09-git-setup-ubuntu.md

 	  # drop stashed work if success.

 #### Pull from Github to update
 You can simply use `git pull` to update your local project from Github.
 If you changed something in your local project, and want to apply the online update first before you push your changes.
-You can use `git fetch origin` and then `git rebase origin`.
+You can use `git fetch origin` and then `git rebase origin/master` or `git rebase origin/gh-pages` for webpages.
 This will include online changes whereas keep your changes on top.

 #### Push to Github